Institute for Advanced Pastoral Studies Records

 Language of Materials

-The Institute of Advanced Pastoral Studies was established in 1957 for continuing theological education for clergy and lay leaders to share ideas on integrating historic Christian insights with twentieth century findings from human sciences and open dialogue with other traditions.
+The Institute for Advanced Pastoral Studies was established in 1957 for continuing theological education for clergy and lay leaders to share ideas on integrating historic Christian insights with twentieth century findings from human sciences and open dialogue with other traditions.
 It hosted seminars and conferences bringing together leaders from Protestant, Catholic, and Jewish traditions.
 The founder, Dr. Reuel L. Howe, remained director until 1973 and was succeeded by Dr. John E. Biersdorf.
 The collection contains administrative materials, predominantly Board of Trustees meeting minutes pertaining to the management of the Institute.
 It includes financial reports that record the financial challenges of the Institute.
 The collection also includes clippings and ephemera.

 The collection is divided into four series all arranged alphanumerically: Administration; Financial; Publications; and Public Relations.